Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Introduction

 Our contributions are the following:

-\begin{itemize} \item Creating a taxonomy for measuring equality in adversarial defenses in robustness training, rejection, and preprocessing defenses. \item Identifying two metrics that capture behaviors over security levels that can be used to measure group defense parity. \item Identifying a task-based speech command recognition dataset with social labels that avoids the bias of common fairness and robustness evaluations in gender classification through facial features. \item Conducting two case studies: 1) on how robustness training methods impact equality of defenses and 2) a comparison of rejection-based methods and their fairness implications. \end{itemize}
+\begin{itemize} \item Relating parity measures for equality in adversarial defenses in robustness training, rejection, and preprocessing defenses. \item Identifying two user-centric task-based speech command recognition datasets with social labels that avoid the bias of common fairness and robustness evaluations in gender classification through facial features. \item Conducting two case studies across two speech recognition datasets: 1) on how robustness training methods impact equality of defenses and 2) a comparison of rejection-based methods and their fairness implications.
+Offering an empirical analysis of the complex relationships and straightforward methods for increasing parity across age, accent, and gender groups. \end{itemize}